adamchainz/time-machine/README.rst

   This will be converted to a UTC datetime with the time 00:00:00.
 * A ``float`` or ``int`` specifying a `Unix timestamp <https://en.m.wikipedia.org/wiki/Unix_time>`__
 * A string, which will be parsed with `dateutil.parse <https://dateutil.readthedocs.io/en/stable/parser.html>`__ and converted to a timestamp.
+  This allows you to use various "human formats" for strings, such as ``"November 5, 1955"``.

 Additionally, you can provide some more complex types: